yunxiaomr/yunxiaomr.github.io/_pages/about.md

 - [Apr.
 2024] &nbsp; One Journal paper on FrameNet knowledge is accepted on [MIR2024](https://www.mi-research.net/).
 - [Oct.
 2022] &nbsp; 🏆 We get the First Prize on CMRC2022 (the 1st rank) in the 21st China National Conference on Computational Linguistics.
 - [May.
 2022] &nbsp; Two Journal papers on Machine Reading Comprehension are accepted to the Journal of Chinese Information Processing.
 - [May.
-2021] &nbsp; One paper on Explainable Evaluation is accepted in [Findings of ACL2021](https://2021.aclweb.org/).
+2021] &nbsp; One paper on explainable evaluation is accepted in [Findings of ACL2021](https://2021.aclweb.org/).

 # 📝 Selected Publications
 <span class="noter" style="color:#7d7d7d"> (* = equal contribution)</span>